balena-io/debugging-masterclass/README.md

 * SUPERVISOR - The current state and logs for the Supervisor
 * TIME - The current date, state of the time and uptime for the device

-Examination of these sections can usually be useful to determine if something is awry.
+Examination of this output will help to determine if something is not working correctly.
 Whilst we won't go into this here, the following exercises will all deal with issues where the diagnostics will show abnormalities when examined.

 ### 2.3 Supervisor State

-Now move to the 'Supervisor State' tab on the 'Diagnostics' page and select 'Supervisor State'.
+Now click the 'Supervisor State' tab on the 'Diagnostics' page.

 This does not require execution, and immediately queries the Supervisor to determine its current configuration.
-This includes two panels:
+This output is shown in two panels:

-* Current Supervisor State - This is the current status of the Supervisor, including the address and port it can be reached on, the versions pertaining to it and the current application status
+* Current Supervisor State - This is the current status of the Supervisor, including the address and port it can be reached on, the versions pertaining to it and the current application status (note that this only works should the VPN be operational and connected to the balenaCloud backend).
 * Target Supervisor State - This is the target state for the Supervisor, based upon the release of the application the device is associated with (usually this is the latest application release, unless otherwise pinned).
-This includes all of the services, and any configuration set for each service, for the application, as well as configuration (such as boot and device tree settings)
+This includes all of the services, and any configuration set for each service, for the application, as well as configuration (such as boot and device tree settings).

-The Supervisor state should always be available, and should it not be, this is an initial indication that something is wrong (including the Supervisor itself failing to run).
+The Supervisor state should always be available; if it isn't, this is an initial indication that something is wrong (including the Supervisor itself failing to run).